BalLotay/MediME/README.md

   + Username: admin
   + Password: admin
 - Be sure to sync the project with `build.gradle.kts` Gradle file under the FinalProject/LoginApp directory **only**.
+- When registering as a doctor, the specialties should be comma separated (e.g. "Heart,Brain")

 ### Database